Anthony Harris (safety): 2016 season

-On December 11, 2016, Harris started at free safety in place of an injured Harrison Smith who suffered a severe high ankle sprain.
+On December 11, 2016, Harris started at free safety in place of an injured Smith who suffered a severe high ankle sprain.
 He recorded seven solo tackles in a 25–16 victory at the Jacksonville Jaguars.
 The next week, Harris collected a career-high 15 combined tackles and defended a pass as the Vikings were routed 34–6 by the Indianapolis Colts.
-On January 1, 2017, he started at strong safety in place of Andrew Sendejo who injured his knee during practice.
-Harris went on to make eight combined tackles in a 38–10 victory over the Chicago Bears.
+On January 1, 2017, he started at strong safety in place of Sendejo who injured his knee during practice.
+Harris went on to make eight combined tackles in a 38–10 victory over the Bears.
 He finished the season with 30 combined tackles (11 solo) and a pass deflection and played in 16 games with three starts.

 2017 season

-Harris began the 2017 regular season as the backup free safety to Harrison Smith.
-On October 15, 2017, against the Green Bay Packers, he started at strong safety after Andrew Sendejo was sidelined with a groin injury.
+Harris began the 2017 regular season as the backup free safety to Smith.
+On October 15, 2017, against the Green Bay Packers, he started at strong safety after Sendejo was sidelined with a groin injury.
 He recorded two solo tackles in a 23–10 victory for Minnesota.
 Due to Sendejo being suspended for a Week 8 matchup against the Cleveland Browns in London, Harris got the start again and recovered a fumble by running back Isaiah Crowell in the third quarter.
 During a Week 11 matchup against the Los Angeles Rams, Harris recorded a season-high seven combined tackles after starting at strong safety with Sendejo inactive due to a groin and hamstring injury.
 Harris also deflected a pass, as the Vikings defeated the Rams 24–7.

 2018 season

 On March 8, 2018, Harris re-signed with the Vikings.
-In Week 6 against the Arizona Cardinals, Harris recorded his first career interception off quarterback Josh Rosen in the 27–17 win.
-In Week 11 against the Chicago Bears, Harris intercepted Mitchell Trubisky twice in a 25–20 loss.
+In Week 6 against the Cardinals, Harris recorded his first career interception off quarterback Josh Rosen in the 27–17 win.
+In Week 11 against the Bears, Harris intercepted Mitchell Trubisky twice in a 25–20 loss.